 As a base for their design work, landscape designers commonly need to work with drawings from architects and surveyors.
 Each software application used by an architect or survey firm will have its own proprietary file format.
 You may be offered base drawings with different file extensions.
-The most common seen are AutoCAD files which have the extension dwg, Another application used by survey firms called MicroStation files has the extension dgn.
+The most common files seen are AutoCAD files which have the extension dwg, Another application used by survey firms called MicroStation files has the extension dgn.
 Other applications mostly use the DXF format.
 This paper describes recommended methods to get base data into gCADPlus when the file format is dwg.
 Because DXF is an open standard and not proprietary like dwg, we recommend using a file converter to convert any AutoCAD dwg files to DXF and then use gCADPlus’s ability to import DXF.

 To reiterate, almost all software applications used by architects and others can save a version of their base plan in a format called DXF (Drawing Exchange Format).
 The DXF was designed to be software independent and work as a file exchange format. gCADPlus allows the insertion of DXF files into the drawing editor via File>Import DXF so that mechanism offers a way to get your base data and saving significant time on a job.